Imlie: Casting

 Megha Chakraborty was cast as Imlie, the female lead post generation leap and Seerat Kapoor was cast as the negative lead, Cheeni.
 Karan Vohra was cast as the male lead, Atharva.

 On her entrance Chakraborty said, "Imlie has become a huge part of my life already, and I hope the audience will enjoy this new beginning."

 In September 2023, Adrija Roy was cast as female lead Imlie, for the third generation and Sai Ketan Rao was cast as playing dual roles, Agasthya after his death track and Surya, the new male lead.

 Filming

 The filming of the series began in October 2020.
 Although the series is set in New Delhi and Uttar Pradesh, it was filmed at sets in Mumbai.

-On 14 April 2021, due to the sudden strict COVID regulations set in by the Chief Minister of Maharashtra, shooting of all serials were asked to halt.
+On 14 April 2021, due to COVID regulations imposed by the Chief Minister of Maharashtra, shooting of all serials were asked to halt.
 Imlie Team moved Ramoji Film City in Hyderabad and conducted their shoot there till the next notice.

-Telecast

-Imlie aired every Monday to Saturday from 16 November 2020 to 1 October 2022.
-The series skipped just 1 Saturday (26 February 2022) due to launch episode of Smart Jodi reality show on that day.
-Besides this, the series had one-hour mahaepisodes on 26 September 2021 (Sunday), 5 December 2021 (Sunday), 20 February 2021 (Sunday) and 3 April 2022 (Sunday).

-From 2 October 2022 to 12 May 2024, the series aired daily, Monday to Sunday, barring 1 January 2023 (ITA Awards), 1 October 2023 (Star Parivaar Awards) and 31 December 2023 (ITA Awards).

-The series has 1176 episodes in total.
+Reception